Tag Archive | how to propagate plants

 Actinovate

-When propagating thousands of herbs and perennials each season, I used an organic biological fungicide called Actinovate.
-This product, a bacterium called Streptomyces lydicus strain WYEC 108, prevented vulnerable plants from succumbing to most diseases.
+When propagating herbs and perennials each season, I use an organic biological fungicide called Actinovate.
+This product, a bacterium called Streptomyces lydicus strain WYEC 108, prevents vulnerable plants from succumbing to most diseases.
 Water the solution into the soil after sticking or lightly mist the cuttings, occasionally, in the morning.
-I also used it when germinating seeds.
+I also use it when germinating seeds.

-This fungicide is quite expensive, but it made plant propagation much easier for me.
+This fungicide is quite expensive, but it makes plant propagation much easier for me.
 It carries the OMRI label and is safe to use on edibles.

 Always exercise caution when using materials for treating plants.
 Don’t breathe the dust, avoid getting it on your skin (rinse thoroughly), and don’t improperly dispose of leftover product or the container.
 Read the label.